 CA MUTCD 2014 - 6H Typical Applications (Full Chapter)

 (Please note that it is the applicant's responsibility to use the latest standards and to select/develop a traffic control plan specific to the proposed encroachment.)

 A. Secure a policy of broad form commercial general liability insurance naming the city as an additional insured in an amount not less than one million dollars ($1,000,000.00) and in a form as approved by the director.

 B. Liability insurance shall not be required of any utility or special district which is authorized by law to establish or maintain any works or facilities in, under, or over the public right-of-way.

-A business license is required in addition to any state licensing requirements for contractors and other businesses obtaining an Encroachment Permit.
+A City of San Rafael business license is required.
 If you don't have a business license, you can apply online: